willblair0708/brain_imaging/final/readme.md

 1. **Skull Stripping**

 This step focuses on removing the skull region from the MRI images.
-Tools like HD-BET or BET can be used for this purpose.
+HD-BET was used for this purpose.
 It's important to ensure that the synthesized FA and ADC maps do not contain any skull regions.

 2. **Registration**